 At the end of the water canal and behind the morning must the sun rose lazily.
 The air was quite humid, but fresh.
 I managed to capture the scene using my iPhone before the sun moved out of my view.

 The long Covered Corridor (烟雨长廊)

 In old times, to cope with Rainy days, residents have invented their own style of the covered corridor.
 Each family puts a ceiling over the cobbled stone road in front of its own house, and the ceilings connect with each other to form corridors.
 Nowadays, the covered corridors are the main places for outdoor activities and attract countless tourists.

 In “Mission Impossible III” some scenes were filmed here.
 I wanted to walk along corridors just like Tom Cruise did in the movie.
 After admiring the sunrise I went to the Long Covered Corridor, 1,300 metres, the most famous one and the longest one.
 There was no single tourist there yet.
 I enjoyed the silent moment and watched how locals started their day.

 The tour Xitang Water Village Sunset Tour with Riverside Dining Experience has the very good review.
 It starts from Shanghai and will be back around 10:00 pm and includes hotel pickup and drop-off.
 During the day, you stroll around the cobbled streets, admire old buildings, cross bridges arching over canals.
 In the late afternoon, you can watch the rowing boats lingering on the river under a beautiful sunset.
 In the evening, you will enjoy a romantic night including dinner, see the sights illuminated at night.

 The tour includes an informative, friendly and professional guide.
-For further information please check here.
 There are other tours with different options.
-Please take a look at Viator.com to see if you like one of them.
+For further information please check at www.viator.com

 Where to stay